• Facebook

 TMA derives no funds from the sale or use of the FirstNet service and we are solely the eligibility certifier.
 TMA requires a $250 fee to process the yearly certification.

-As TMA is not involved in the charges or production, we are unable to speculate future costs association with participation.
+As TMA is not involved in the charges or production, we are unable to speculate future costs associated with participation.

 Activations